papauorg/touchdown/Readme.md

 The project contains a demo application that uses the library to perform the sensor setup and basic gesture recording and recognition.

 ## Documentation
 Documentation is avaliable as it was used in the thesis for which the project was created as PDF.
 It is only available in german.
-See the doc/TouchdownProjectDocumentation.pdf.
+See the [PDF Documentation](https://github.com/papauorg/touchdown/blob/master/doc/TouchdownProjectDocumentation_de.pdf).

 ## Credits
 Thanks to Jason M. Simanek for the football logo that I got from (via openclipart.org). http://openclipart.org/detail/102853/football-by-simanek